THE SUMMERISLE GUIDE

 ILLEGAL ACTIVITY PROHIBITED

 Summerisle, as an organization, respects all local, state and federal laws.
 Underage drinking is strictly forbidden.
-Underage participants will be identified by a uniquely colored wristband.
+Underage participants will be identified by a red colored wristband.
 The organization does not condone the sale, use, or promotion of illegal drugs.
 The same laws that apply on Main Street, USA also apply to public areas of our events.
 The same laws that apply at your house behind a closed door also apply to your zipped up tent.
 Everybody bears responsibility for their actions and the expectation is that we will all work together to ensure group safety.
-Participants found contributing to minors, problem drug users and dealers, or any illegal activities that are brought to organizers’ attention will be escorted out of the event.
+Participants found in violation of these rules will be escorted out of the event.

 THE GOOD SAMARITAN LAW